axonops/documentation/docs/installation/cassandra-agent/install.md

 This agent will enable metrics, logs and events collection with adaptive repairs and backups for Cassandra.

+See [Installing axon-agent for Cassandra in Docker](docker.md) if you are running Cassandra under Docker.

 ## Available versions
 * Apache Cassandra 4.0.x
 * Apache Cassandra 3.11.x